cfranklindaniel/bcbsm-full-stack-developer-candidate-coding-exercise-2/README.md

 ## Requirements:
 1. Create a single page web application with a registration and login screen
-2. On the registration provide the following inputs with validation:
+2. On the registration page provide the following inputs with validation:
     a.
 First Name (Text field)
   	b.
 Last Name (Text field)
   	c.
 Date of birth (Date - MM-DD-YYYY)